Pentagon: 34 US troops had brain injuries from Iran's strike

 Hoffman's disclosure that 34 had been diagnosed with traumatic brain injury, or TBI, was the first update on the number injured in Iran's missile attack on Ain al-Asad air base in western Iraq since the Pentagon said on Jan.
 17 that 11 service members had been flown out of Iraq with concussion-like symptoms.

 Hoffman said that of the 34 with TBI, 18 were evacuated from Iraq to U.S. medical facilities in Germany and Kuwait, and 16 stayed in Iraq.
 Seventeen of the 18 evacuees were sent to Germany, and nine remain there; the other eight have been transported to the United States for continued observation or treatment.

-The one American sent to Kuwait has since returned to duty in Iraq.
-All 16 of those who were diagnosed with TBI and remained in Iraq have since returned to duty there, Hoffman said.
+The one American sent to Kuwait has since returned to duty.
+All 16 of those who were diagnosed with TBI and remained in Iraq have since returned to duty, Hoffman said.